Engineering

 Three Hard Truths About LLMs in Production Nobody Warned Me About

 Twelve years in ML and I still got burned.
 Stochasticity is a systems design problem.
 Your target model will be deprecated.
 Silent failures are worse than loud ones.
-Here is what production healthcare AI actually taught me.
+What production healthcare AI taught me.

 ProductRead more →